ajay4477-ai/Superstore-Sales-Analysis-Dashboard-Power-BI-Business-Insights-Project/README.md

-# Superstore-Sales-Analysis-Dashboard-Power-BI-Business-Insights-Project
-Interactive Power BI dashboard analyzing sales, profit, customer behavior, and product performance using Superstore dataset.
-Includes business insights, DAX measures, and data-driven decision support.
+📊 Superstore Sales Dashboard (Power BI)
+📖 Project Overview

+This project presents a comprehensive analysis of retail sales data using Power BI.
+The dashboard provides actionable insights into sales performance, profitability, customer behavior, and operational efficiency.

+It is designed to help business stakeholders make data-driven decisions by identifying key trends, high-performing segments, and improvement areas.